-- o Full legal names
+- Full legal names

 - Chosen names

 - Preferred pronouns

-- Address
+- o Address

-- o Telephone number
+- Telephone number

-- o Email address
+- Email address

-- Dates of attendance
+- o Dates of attendance

 - Enrollment status

-- O Program of study and concentration(s)
+- Program of study and concentration(s)

 - Anticipated completion date

 - Participation in officially recognized activities

-- o Awards
+- 0 Awards

 - Honors (including Dean's List)

 - Degree(s) earned and date(s) conferred

-- O ID card photograph
+- ID card photograph

 As required by Section 99.37 of the FERPA regulations, this serves as annual public notice of which student records Golden Gate University classifies as "directory information."
 Students have the right to withhold all "directory information," but must notify the registrar in writing by completion and submission of the "Request to Prevent Disclosure of Directory Information" form.
-Once a non-disclosure hold is placed on a student's directory information, it will remain in effect until and unless the student removes it by submission of a written request to the registrar.
+Once a nondisclosure hold is placed on a student's directory information, it will remain in effect until and unless the student removes it by submission of a written request to the registrar.

-1. Records Retention Policy
+3. Records Retention Policy